07 Apr How To Avoid IVF Weight Gain

 While weight gain is a possible side effect there are proactive steps you can take to minimise your risk of gaining weight during treatment.

 Maintain a healthy diet.
 Eating a healthy, balanced diet can help you manage your weight during IVF.
 Avoid processed foods and base your diet on whole, nutrient dense and ideally organic food.
 Here’s our guide detailing how to structure a balanced meal.
 Creating balanced, satisfying meals can help minimise the likelihood of turning to sugary or starchy snacks as a result of blood sugar dips.
+Keeping a food diary on an app like MyFitnessPal can increase your awareness of habits that may not be supporting you.

 Stay active.
 Regular exercise not only helps regulate blood sugar levels, it can also help you manage stress during the IVF process.
 However, it is important to follow your IVF clinic’s advice regarding which types of exercise are recommended during IVF.

 Stay hydrated.
 Drinking plenty of water can help excrete excess fluids from your body.
+If you’re filtering your water, it’s a good idea to add electrolytes back in which are vital for hydration.

 Manage stress.
 IVF can be a stressful process, and stress can lead to emotional eating and weight gain.
 Practice stress management techniques such as meditation, yoga, or deep breathing.
+Getting into the habit of just 10-15 minutes first thing in the morning can make a noticeable difference to stress levels.

 Avoid caffeine and alcohol.
 Both caffeine and alcohol can compromise fertility.
 They also stimulate the release of the stress hormone cortisol which is linked to weight gain around the middle.
 Minimise or ideally avoid consuming both during your IVF treatment